eth-educators/website/incentives.md

 Stakers receive fincancial rewards from the Ethereum protocol for validating the network.
 These rewards accrue to validators through activities including [attestations](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/attestations/), [block proposals](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/block-proposal/), [sync committee participation](https://ethereum.org/en/glossary/#sync-committee), [fees](https://ethereum.org/en/developers/docs/gas/), and [MEV](https://ethereum.org/en/developers/docs/mev/).
 Rewards can also be penalized if the protocol rules are not followed.
 More details about protocol rewards and penalties can be found [here](https://docs.ethstaker.cc/ethstaker-knowledge-base/rewards/chain-rewards) and [here](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/).

-# Additional Incentives

-Stakers have been the recipients of a variety of additional recognition, income, and related opportunities.
-The following list documents known historical instances of such incentives and may be updated over time.

 ## Airdrops

 Stakers have periodically received airdrops as recognition for their contributions to securing the Ethereum network.
-Learn more about past [Airdrops](/airdrops) page.
+Learn more about past [Airdrops](/airdrops).

 ## NFT Projects

 Some projects have launched NFTs specifically targeted at stakers to reward them for their commitment to securing the network.
 Examples:

 - [Guardians of the Ether](https://www.etherguardians.xyz/)